MMdevworks/project_spell/README.md

 Within the hub area, player can visit different structures (representing categories) and be taken to a selection of related mini games to choose from.

 <b><u>Sound & Effects</u></b><br>
 Non distracting background music within mini games; more playful in the hub.
 Sound effects for positive feedback.
+Sound clips provide auditory aid.

 <b><u>Gameplay Mechanics</u></b><br>